-- 1 To install an expansion-card riser, align the riser guides with the riser guide posts on the system board.
-See Figure 3-12. - 2 Lower the expansion-card riser into place until the expansion-card riser connector is fully seated. - 3 If applicable, reinstall the expansion card.
-See "Installing an Expansion Card" on page 91.

-- 4 Reinstall the storage controller card.
-See "Installing the Storage Controller Card" on page 98. - 5 Reconnect all cables. - 6 Close the system.
-See "Closing the System" on page 71. - 7 Reconnect the system and peripherals to their power sources.
+- CAUTION: Many repairs may only be done by a certified service technician.
+You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
+Damage due to servicing that is not authorized by Dell is not covered by your warranty.
+Read and follow the safety instructions that came with the product. - 1 To install an expansion-card riser, align the riser guides with the riser guide posts on the system board.
+See Figure 3-14. - 2 Lower the expansion-card riser into place until the expansion-card riser connector is fully seated. - 3 If applicable, reinstall the expansion card.
+See "Installing an Expansion Card" on page 92. - 4 Reinstall the storage controller card.
+See "Installing the Storage Controller Card" on page 100. - 5 Reconnect all cables. - 6 Close the system.
+See "Closing the System" on page 67. - 7 Reconnect the system and peripherals to their power sources.